 Buckhead real estate is some of the most expensive in Georgia, although Buckhead house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Buckhead is generally considered to be a blue-collar town.
-57.04% of the Buckhead workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Buckhead is a blue-collar town, with 57.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Buckhead is a town of transportation and shipping workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Buckhead who work in sales jobs (22.22%), maintenance occupations (9.63%), and teaching (4.44%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Buckhead is worth considering.

-As is often the case in a small town, Buckhead doesn't have a public transportation system that people use for their commute.
+Buckhead is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Buckhead in 2022 was $34,746, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $138,984 for a family of four.
 However, Buckhead contains both very wealthy and poor people as well.